Bhagya Vastu | Premium Astrology & Vastu Consultation

 The staircase is more than vertical circulation; it's the channel through which energy moves between floors.
 Its placement affects the entire home's movement patterns.
 From a construction perspective, staircase positioning is one of the earliest decisions because it determines structural openings in slabs and affects room layouts on all levels.

 Ideally, staircases belong in the south, west, or southwest portions of the building.
-These zones can handle the vertical movement without destabilizing the structure's energy balance.
+These zones can handle the vertical movement without destabilising the structure's energy balance.
 Avoid placing staircases in the northeast, as this area should remain light and undisturbed.

 Staircase Design Parameters